wschella/mu-search/README.md

 ### Index options
 In the base scenario, indexes are created on an as-needed basis, whenever a new search profile (authorization rights and data type) is received.
 The first search query for a new search profile may therefore take more time to complete, because the index still needs to be built.
 Indexes can be manually re-indexed by triggering the `POST /:type/index` endpoint (see [below](#api)).

-All created indexes are stored in the triplestore in the `<http://mu.semte.ch/authorization>` graph.

 #### Index metadata in the triple store
+When an index is created, it is registered in the triplestore in the `<http://mu.semte.ch/authorization>` graph.

 [To be completed... describe used model in the triplestore]

 #### Persistent indexes